Updated: Apr 23

 3. Mental health

-Mental health challenges are extremely common, and have come to the forefront of conversations in 2020.
+Mental health challenges are extremely common, and have come to the forefront of conversations in the past year.
 These can be wide ranging, and may include feeling isolated, being unhappy with work/life balance and being overwhelmed and unable to manage oneself.
-I recommend that leaders:
+I recommend that all leaders:

 Prioritize time for physical and emotional health